 It’s Easy To Join!

-Cornerstone currently offers membership benefits to anyone who lives, works, worships, attends school or regularly conducts business in Cumberland County and the entire Borough of Shippensburg, PA.
+Cornerstone, a Belco Community Credit Union currently offers membership benefits to anyone who lives, works, worships, attends school or volunteers in Adams, Cumberland, Dauphin, Lancaster, Lebanon, Perry and York counties.
 Businesses and other legal entities within the community boundaries may also qualify for membership.

 Becoming a Member

-Becoming a member of Cornerstone Federal Credit Union is as easy as opening a Share Savings account with a $5 initial deposit.
+Becoming a member of Cornerstone, a Belco Community Credit Union is as easy as opening a Share Savings account with a $5 initial deposit.
 This is your ownership in the credit union.
 Ownership is what makes your credit union different from other financial institutions.
-At Cornerstone, you are a member and part owner.
+You are a member and part owner.
 Your $5 deposit immediately entitles you to take advantage of the wide array of products and services within the credit union and it begins to accrue dividends as well.
 It is always your money.

 Once A Member, Always A Member